cursey/kanan-new/README.md

 * Includes a reusable DirectInput 8 hook.
 * Intercepts windows messages sent to the game window.
 * Reverse engineered game structures to allow for unique features such as entity viewing.
+* A simple and secure Launcher for easy multi-client (WIP)
+	* This project makes use of WinHTTP, Cryptography Next Generation (CNG), and WMI APIs
 * Probably other things!

 ## Build requirements